nyp3r/Sneaky-Burglar-Bash/README.md

 I used the statemachine for the player being unarmed/armed.
 The files are under the folder Scripts, named unarmed.gd & armed.gd.
 #### Status flags
-I have flags here:
-Are used there:
+Used status flags in a variety of things.
+They are the simples form, which makes them good for small things.
 #### Signals
 Signals is Godot's own design pattern.
 If you have a node that you want to send information to other nodes, you can connect those other nodes to the signal.
 I use a lot in this project.

+### Files
 All programming files are under "Scripts"
-### Files
 #### anti_rotation.gd
 this isn't being used anymore.
 It used to make sure the interaction indicator for the player doesn't rotate with them.
 #### armed.gd